mauritssilvis/darts/cli/java/README.md

 ##### String

-Dartboards can also be printed in the form of a string that shows the internals of the used Java objects.
+Dartboards can also be printed as a string showing the internals of the used Java objects.
-This feature exists mostly for debugging purposes and is not discussed further, here.
+This feature mainly exists for debugging purposes and is not discussed further here.

 ### 2.3 Get help

-In addition to consulting this online documentation, it is possible to request help regarding `darts` on the command line.
+In addition to consulting this online documentation, requesting command-line help regarding `darts` is possible.

-To receive general information about `darts` or to see which subcommands are available, simply execute:
+To receive general information about `darts` or to see which subcommands are available, execute:

 ```shell
 darts